 We hope these helpful tips will help to make your invitation mailing go smoothly!

 Welcome to NooneyArt Designs!
-We'd like to share some of our recent projects with you, and give you inspiration and information to help you plan your perfect event.
+I'd like to share some of my recent projects with you, and give you inspiration and information to help you plan your perfect event.